mwshinn/paranoidscientist/doc/conceptfaq.rst

   >>> my_account.deposit(-5)
   Traceback (most recent call last):
       ...
-  paranoid.exceptions.ArgumentTypeError: Invalid argument type: amount=-5 is not of type <paranoid.types.numeric.Natural1 object at 0x7fd1e5bcc7b8> in BankAccount.deposit
+  paranoid.exceptions.ArgumentTypeError: Invalid argument type: amount=-5 is not of type Natural1 in BankAccount.deposit

 Note that this also obviates the need for the "overdrawn" function, because it will never allow an operation on a bank account which would